PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ---
 date: 2022-11-07
-title: "How we built an app server (from MVP to billions of events)"
+title: "How PostHog built an app server (from MVP to billions of events)"
 rootPage: /blog
 sidebar: Blog
 showTitle: true